 All works deposited will be acknowledged by post or email (if you have a preference, please let us know).

-Once deposited and processed, a record of your publication will be available in our online catalogue and stored in our Australiana Collection.
+Once deposited and processed, a record of your publication will be available in our online catalogue and stored in our Victorian and Australiana published collections.

-Most legal deposit works are housed in closed access storage, but can be viewed upon request.
+Most print legal deposit works are housed in closed access storage, but can be viewed upon request.

 Published works that are not required to be deposited include: blank forms and labels; almanacs, calendars and diaries that contain dates but no significant text; activity-based materials such as colouring books, puzzle books and games that do not have significant text; in-house material such as training and procedure manuals, and minutes of meetings; teaching and course notes, course workbooks and theses; press releases; and trade advertising.

 If you require further information, please contact the Legal Deposit Librarian on (03) 8664 7146 or firstname.lastname@example.org.

 The Library is also happy to receive older publications that we may not have previously received or that may fill in gaps in our holdings.

 Please contact the Library via our Collection offers form before sending older publications.

 For enquiries about PANDORA, please contact the PANDORA Librarian on 03 8664 7153 or email@example.com.

 The legal deposit provisions of the Libraries Act 1988 do not cover Victorian Government publications.
 Instead, a Premier's circular from the Department of Premier and Cabinet requests that all Victorian state government agencies lodge copies of their publications with the Library.